In this article

 United Kingdom

 OFSI can impose civil monetary penalties on a strict liability basis.
-The maximum civil penalty is being doubled to the greater of £2m or 100% of the breach value (pending legislation).
-Sector regulators impose additional penalties.
-The UKGC fined bet365 £582.12kfor, among other things, failing to conduct sanctions checks before first deposits.
-The discount framework rewards early self-reporting: the Bank of Scotland’s £160k fine was reduced by 50% following prompt voluntary disclosure.
+Maximum civil penalties are being doubled to the greater of £2m or 100% of the breach value (pending legislation).
+The UKGC fined bet365 £582.12kfor failing to run sanctions checks before first deposits.
+The discount framework rewards early self-reporting: the Bank of Scotland’s £160k fine was reduced by 50% for prompt voluntary disclosure.

 United States

-OFAC enforcement is aggressive and carries the heaviest financial penalties of the three jurisdictions.
-In fiscal year 2024, civil enforcement actions exceeded $1.5bnin total penalties.
-The DOJ highlighted sanctions evasion as one of its top ten white-collar enforcement priorities in 2025.
-Criminal penalties can reach $1m per violation and up to 20 years’ imprisonment.
+OFAC enforcement carries the heaviest financial penalties globally.
+FY2024 civil enforcement exceeded $1.5bnin total penalties.
+The DOJ listed sanctions evasion as a top ten white-collar priority in 2025.
+Criminal penalties can reach $1m per violation and 20 years’ imprisonment.

 European Union

-Directive 2024/1226 has fundamentally changed the enforcement landscape.
-For the first time, all member states must treat intentional sanctions violations as criminal offences with harmonised minimum penalties.
-Companies face fines of up to 5% of worldwide turnover or 40m euros, and individuals face up to five years’ imprisonment.
-Germany’s transposition notably introduced a 20-fold increase in maximum corporate fines for reckless dual-use goods violations, from 500k euros to 10m euros.
+Directive 2024/1226 requires all member states to criminalise intentional violations.
+Companies face fines of up to 5% of worldwide turnover or 40m euros.
+Germany introduced a 20-fold increase in maximum corporate fines for reckless dual-use violations, from 500k euros to 10m euros.

 Case Study: bet365 (2024)

-The bet365 enforcement action is one of the most instructive recent examples for businesses asking when and how to screen for sanctions.
-While it is a UK case, the principles apply universally.
+The bet365 enforcement action is the most instructive recent example for businesses asking when and how to screen.
+The universal lesson is straightforward - and expensive to learn the hard way.

-What happened:During a compliance assessment in March 2022, the UKGC identified failures across bet365’s AML and social responsibility controls for the period between May 2021 and September 2022.
+UKGC compliance assessment March 2022 identified failures in AML and social responsibility controls between May 2021 and September 2022.

 Practical Steps for Getting Sanctions Screening Right